MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### AllowCdnFallback attribute (part of Add element)

 Optional.
+Defaults to False if not specified.

 To use the Office CDN as a backup source for language packs, include the "AllowCdnFallback" attribute in the configuration file, as shown in the example.

 When installing languages, the ODT looks first for source files in the location specified in the SourcePath attribute.
 If the language pack isn't available at that location **and** the AllowCdnFallback setting is set to True, then the ODT will use source files from the Office CDN.